Northern Sotho: Classification

-The monarch associated with this language community is Queen Modjadji (also known as the Rain Queen).
+Most Khelobedu speakers only learn to speak Sepedi at school, such that Sepedi is only their second or third language.
+Khelobedu is a written language.
 Lobedu is spoken by a majority of people in the Greater Tzaneen, Greater Letaba, and BaPhalaborwa municipalities, and a minority in Greater Giyani municipality, as well as in the Limpopo Province and Tembisa township in Gauteng.
 Its speakers are known as the Balobedu.

 Sepulana (also sePulane) exists in unwritten form and forms part of the standard Northern Sotho.
 Sepulana is spoken in Bushbuckridge area by the MaPulana people.